embeddedk8/embeddedk8.github.io/arduino-cli-compilation/index.md

-# Building projects with Arduino CLI
+# Arduino Internals: building sketches with Arduino CLI

 In the [previous post](/arduino-ide-build-process/) we took a closer look on build process in the Arduino IDE.